-You can prevent curling leaves due to drought by keeping the soil slightly moist.
+Keeping the soil slightly moist can prevent curling leaves due to drought.
 Watering at regular intervals (at least once a week during the summer) can help.
-Mulching the soil with wood chips or straw can also help with moisture retention.
+Mulching the soil with wood chips or straw can also help retain moisture.

 Even if you carefully handle your plants, transplanting is still stressful.
 Plants often show this stress by curling their leaves.